 Since the Adopt a Composer launch on 22 September, I have very quickly become familiar with Southampton Concert Wind Band (SCWB), from their enthusiastic and friendly members to the very wide range of repertoire they play at a very high standard.

-The Adopt a Composer scheme has a very flexible duration, allowing composers and ensembles to work out exactly the best fit for the kind of work they are doing.
+The Adopt a Composer project has a very flexible duration, allowing composers and ensembles to work out exactly the best fit for the kind of work they are doing.

 Some pairings will be writing until this time next year, but we decided very quickly that the band’s twenty-fifth anniversary concert on 18 May next year will be the ideal time to première a new work.
 This means that the piece needs to be ready to go well in advance of this date – and therefore that I need to get to work right away.
 Hence, my speedy assimilation into the band’s ways.
 Personally, I prefer an approach like this.
 I like to write a piece in one solid block, undisturbed by other composing work, so a relatively intense period of work with the band suits me very well.